-- 76. For the purposes of Article 22(1) of Regulation (EU) 2017/2402, the term 'substantially similar exposures' should be understood as referring to exposures for which both of the following conditions are met: - (a) the most relevant factors determining the expected performance of the underlying exposures are similar: - (b) as a result of the similarity referred to in point (a) it could reasonably have been expected, on the basis of indications such as past performance or applicable models, that, over the life of the transaction, or over a maximum of four years, where the life of the transaction is longer than four years, their performance would not be significantly different. - 77.
-The substantially similar exposures should not be limited to exposures held on the balance sheet of the originator.
+EBA Final non-ABCP STS Guidelines 6.1 Data on historical default and loss performance (Article 22(1)) Data 75.
+For the purposes of Article 22(1) of Regulation (EU) 2017/2402, where the seller cannot provide data in line with the data requirements contained therein, external data that are publicly available or are provided by a third party, such as a rating agency or another market participant, may be used, provided that all of the other requirements of that article are met.
+Substantially similar exposures 76.
+For the purposes of Article 22(1) of Regulation (EU) 2017/2402, the term 'substantially similar exposures' should be understood as referring to exposures for which both of the following conditions are met: (a) the most relevant factors determining the expected performance of the underlying exposures are similar; (b) as a result of the similarity referred to in point (a) it could reasonably have been expected, on the basis of indications such as past performance or applicable models, that, over the life of the transaction, or over a maximum of four years, where the life of the transaction is longer than four years, their performance would not be significantly different.
+77. The substantially similar exposures should not be limited to exposures held on the balance sheet of the originator.
+Yes 66 Legislative text Article 22 - Requirements relating to transparency 22.1.

-22.1.
 The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, to potential investors before pricing.
 Those data shall cover a period no shorter than five years.

-66. Those data shall cover a period no shorter than five years.
+STS criteria 66.
+Those data shall cover a period no shorter than five years.
+Verified?

-See Section 6.3 - Origination and Servicing - Data on Static and Dynamic Historical Default and Loss Performance.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-- 72. The objective is to provide investors with sufficient information on an asset class to conduct appropriate due diligence and to provide access to a sufficiently rich data set to enable a more accurate calculation of expected loss in different stress scenarios.
+PCS Comment See Section 6.3 - Origination and Servicing - Historical Data in relation to Arrears, Dynamic and Cumulative Losses and Prepayments EBA Final non-ABCP STS Guidelines - statements on background and rationale 72.
+The objective is to provide investors with sufficient information on an asset class to conduct appropriate due diligence and to provide access to a sufficiently rich data set to enable a more accurate calculation of expected loss in different stress scenarios.
 These data are necessary for investors to carry out proper risk analysis and due diligence, and they contribute to building confidence and reducing uncertainty regarding the market behaviour of the underlying asset class.
-New asset classes entering the securitisation market, for which a sufficient track record of performance has not yet been built up, may not be considered transparent in that they cannot ensure that investors have the appropriate tools and knowledge to carry out proper risk analysis. - 73.
-To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: - (a) its application to external data; - (b) the term 'substantially similar exposures'.
+New asset classes entering the securitisation market, for which a sufficient track record of performance has not yet been built up, may not be considered transparent in that they cannot ensure that investors have the appropriate tools and knowledge to carry out proper risk analysis.
+73. To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: (a) its application to external data; (b) the term 'substantially similar exposures'.